 Economic boost: According to a report by the Outdoor Industry Association, outdoor recreation participants spend $86 billion annually on watersports (kayaking, stand-up paddling, rafting, canoeing, and motorized boating), the second highest revenue stream, with camping in the lead at $142 billion.
 Watersports directly support more than 800,000 jobs annually.

-Habitat: Rivers water s provide excellent habitat and food for many of Earth’s organisms.
+Habitat: River waters provide excellent habitat and food for many of Earth’s organisms.
 Countless species of fish, birds and other animals live in and along rivers and depend on them for their food.
 Many animals build their homes on riverbanks and riverbeds.

 Connections: Rivers also connect ecosystems to one other and affect landscapes far beyond the apparent surface of the water.
 For example, wetlands provide breeding areas for many migratory birds, and rivers provide corridors for wildlife to move within and migrate as American landscapes become increasingly fenced off and fragmented.